-Eddy correlation theory describes the turbulent transport of properties such as momentum flux, sensible heat flux and latent heat flux.
+Eddy correlation theory describes the turbulent transport properties such as momentum flux, sensible heat flux and latent heat flux.
 The method relies on accurately measuring the fluctuations in airspeed, temperature and humidity.

-Considering motion in the vertical direction, w, latent heat flux is defined by where is the instantaneous latent heat flux (W/m-2) ρ is the instantaneous air density λ is the instantaneous latent heat of vapourisation of water (J/g) q is the instantaneous specific humidity (g/g)
+Considering motion in the vertical direction (w), the latent heat flux is defined by where λE is the instantaneous latent heat flux (W/m-2) ρ is the instantaneous air density λ is the instantaneous latent heat of vaporisation of water (J/g)

-$$\lambda E = \rho \lambda w q \qquad \qquad 26.$$
+$$\lambda E = \rho \lambda w q$$